Hello again, Uncertainty¶

 Well, one way to do this is to simulate data where we know the truth, and then see how far off our guesses are.
 If the simulations describe the real data well, then this should give us a good estimate.

 This is sometimes known as the parametric bootstrap.
 (We'll meet it's more famous cousin, "the" bootstrap, next.)
-We actually did it, last class.
-Let's do it again!

 Okay, from our "real data" we estimated a certain set of estimated parameter values.
 To make the simulated datasets look as much like the real data as possible, we should simulate using those parameter values.